AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/open-build-service.rst

 Use native AppImage build support
 +++++++++++++++++++++++++++++++++

-In order to build an AppImage you need to provide a file called :code:`appimage.yml`.
+In order to build an AppImage you need to provide a file called ``appimage.yml``.
 OBS needs to get all the required resources before building.
 This is needed in order to be able to track changes and to find out whether a rebuild is needed, and to provide the resources in a secured and reproducible environment without network access.

-The :code:`build:` section can be used to define resources which are required to build.
+The ``build:`` section can be used to define resources which are required to build.
 This can be binary packages (currently only rpm) or URLs to any other source control management systems or file.
 The binary packages listed in the build section get installed to the build  environment, but not extracted into the AppDir.

 The packages listed in the ingredients section do not get installed into the build environment but get extracted into the AppDir.